 Just as when he announced his plans for the circuit to his friends, Åsberg was faced with a fair amount of incredulity but this did little to deter him.
 First, a F5000 race was organised in 1970 and then top class motorsport actually arrived by 1971, with the debut of the World Motorcycle Championships.
 Giacomo Agostini won the first 500cc race for MV Agusta, en route to the world title.

-Minor modifications to the pit lane entry were made in 1972, moving it further towards the Karusell turn and providing greater run off at the entry to the Gislaved corner.
+Minor modifications to the pit lane entry were made that same year, moving it further towards the Karusell turn and providing greater run off at the entry to the corner leading onto the pit straight.
 During the summer, Åsberg travelled to the Belgian Grand Prix to meet representatives of FISA to hammer out the terms of a Formula One race.
 He returned to Sweden with a contract to host the inaugural Swedish F1 GP in 1973, thus fulfilling his promise.
 Puffing on his trademark giant cigar, 'Smokey' certainly had the last laugh...

 The arrival of Formula One coincided with the rise to prominence of Swedish ace Ronnie Peterson and the local fans nearly got a dream debut race.
 They packed into the facility in droves to watch Peterson take the lead from Lotus team mate Fittipaldi at the start.
 He was never headed until, cruelly, fate intervened and a slow puncture in the closing stages allowed Denny Hulme to sweep by to victory in a McLaren.

-A year later, it was Jody Scheckter's turn to win his first race for Tyrrell and, after Niki Lauda won for Ferrari in 1975, a run of unexpected victors emerged.
+A year later, it was Niki Lauda's turn on the top step for Ferrari, after which a run of unexpected victors emerged.
 Scheckter took the spoils in '76, earning the six-wheeled Tyrell P34 its only win, before Jaques Laffite surprised in '77 with a win for Ligier.
 Stranger still was to come in '78, when Niki Lauda's controversial Brabham-Alfa fan car blew a hole through the regulations and its rivals to score an emphatic win.

 The Motorcycle Grand Prix had also briefly departed to Karlskoga in 1977 and '78, but by 1980 Anderstorp assumed it place on the FIM calendar.
 While its true to say many riders never fully warmed to the place – a running joke was that the best part of the track was the runway as it meant you could make a quick exit after the race – it did become a staple of the calendar, hosting events until 1990.